 Q: Should you seek out contracts in other vertical industries?

-A: It’s definitely easier to stay in the same industry over and over.
+A: It’s definitely easier to stay in the same industry over and over again.
 The assumption is you know how the industry works, so hiring managers will be more likely to consider you.
 While there is some truth to this, I would advise to get as much experience as you can.